4nhus/4nhus/README.md

 ### Greetings 👋

-I'm Anh, a 3rd year computer science student who transferred into the degree from medicine 👨‍⚕️➡️👨‍💻.
+I'm Anh, a software engineer who pivoted from medicine to pursue my passion for technology 👨‍⚕️➡️👨‍💻.
 There were several reasons for this, though above all computer science aligned better with my vision for my professional career 🧐.
 Even after just one year it was very clear to me that I had made the right choice - since transferring I'm grateful 🙏 that I've been able to constantly to cultivate my passion for technology further 🤩.

-Outside of uni I've been up-skilling in full stack development, exploring:
+Outside of full-time work and uni I've been up-skilling in full stack development, exploring:
-- 📱 Mobile development via iOS apps built with Swift, SwiftUI, UIKit and other core Apple technologies like MapKit, Core Image
+- 📱 Mobile development via iOS apps built with Swift, SwiftUI, UIKit and other core Apple technologies like CoreData, CoreMotion, CoreImage, MapKit, and AVFoundation.
 - 🍑 Backend development via servers for RESTful APIs built with Java, Spring Boot, and relational databases
 - 🕸️ Web development via projects built with both the fundamentals of Javascript/HTML/CSS and libraries like React/Tailwind